luminus-framework/luminus/resources/md/guestbook.md

 Since each message is a map with the message, name, and timestamp keys, we can access them by name.
 Also, notice the use of the `date` filter to format the timestamps into a human readable form.

 Finally, we'll create a form to allow users to submit their messages.
 We'll populate the name and message values if they're supplied and render any errors associated with them.
-Note that the forms also uses the `csrf-field` tag that's required for cross-site scripting protection.
+Note that the forms also uses the `csrf-field` tag that's required for cross-site request forgery protection.

 ```xml
 <div class="row">